PCSO recruitment: now open

 Kent is a safe county and by working as a police community support officer, you could play a vital role in keeping it that way.

-We have vacancies for PCSOs across the county to provide a high profile and visible uniformed presence, to make sure the public feel reassured and to assist in the prevention of crime, disorder and anti-social behaviour.
+PCSOs provide a high profile and visible uniformed presence, to make sure the public feel reassured and to assist in the prevention of crime, disorder and anti-social behaviour.

-Join us as a PCSO and your distinctive uniform will quickly make you a familiar face in the community, with your presence providing reassurance to people worried about crime.
+They have a distinctive uniform which will quickly make you a familiar face in the community, with your presence providing reassurance to people worried about crime.
 You'll act as a visible point of contact and help continue to reduce crime and anti-social behaviour.

 As part of the wider policing team you'll work closely with regular officers, Special Constables and council wardens across Kent.